Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Results and Discussion

 In the above equation, the $s_{i}$ and $n_{i}$ are the strangeness content and number density of the $i^{th}$ strange hadron.
 Similarly, the $\overline{s_{i}}$ and $\overline{n_{i}}$ are for the cases of the corresponding antiparticles.

-Now the two remaining thermodynamic parameters, i.e., temperature $(T)$ and baryon chemical potential $(\mu_{B})$ at various collision energies can be fixed by fitting the experimental data on antibaryon to baryon ratios available over a wide range of collision energy ($\sqrt{s_{NN}}$).
-As already discussed the baryon chemical potential reflects the excess of baryons over antibaryons.
+Now the two remaining thermodynamic parameters, i.e., temperature $(T)$ and BCP $(\mu_{B})$ at various collision energies can be fixed by fitting the experimental data on antibaryon to baryon ratios available over a wide range of collision energy ($\sqrt{s_{NN}}$).
+As already discussed the BCP reflects the excess of baryons over antibaryons.
 On the other hand, an increasing temperature leads to significant excitation within the system, causing the densities of all particles to increase and hence strongly affecting the particle ratios.

-Hence, $T$ and $\mu_{B}$ of the systems formed in the URHIC at different collision energies ($\sqrt{s_{NN}}$) at chemical freeze-out must be precisely determined in order to perform a useful comparison between theoretical and experimental data.
+Hence, $T$ and $\mu_{B}$ of the systems formed in the URHIC at different collision energies ($\sqrt{s_{NN}}$) at CFO must be precisely determined in order to perform a useful comparison between theoretical and experimental data.
 An effective way to achieve this goal is to create a relationship between these two freeze-out parameters and $\sqrt{s_{NN}}$.
 The following type of ansatz has been widely used in the literature to fit the extracted values of $T$ and $\mu_{B}$ from the experimental data \cite{ansatztempchepot1,ansatztempchepot2,ansatztempchepot3,ansatztempchepot4,ansatztempchepot5,ansatztempchepot6,Guru}.

 This kind of ansatz has shown promising results in examining the characteristics of hot and dense matter in URHIC using thermal models across various colliding energies.
 Analysis over a broad collision energy range \cite{IEoS14,IEoS24,Becattini} have contributed significantly in advancing our comprehension of the criteria governing thermo-chemical freeze-out.